 Madera High has an open door policy and invites all parents to participate in all facets of the high school.
-Parents give input on school affairs through representation at School Site Council (SSC) meeting.
-The SSC determines how categorical money is spent throughout the year.
+Parents give input on school affairs through representation at School Site Council (SSC) meetings.

 The PTA is another forum for parents to gather information about upcoming activities, events, and academic changes at the school.
-The PTA helps organize and finance Madera High's 4.0 GPA Night.
+The PTA helps organize and finance Madera High's 4.0 GPA Night and assists at Graduation, selling snacks to raise money for scholarships.

 Madera High has a large English learner population and strives to get their parents involved.
 Madera High has English Language Advisory Committee (ELAC) meetings to inform parents of what is taking place.
 The ELAC meetings are also used to teach parents about the workings of a high school.
-Parents are taught the attendance process, accessing Webgrader, and how to contact teachers
+Parents are taught the attendance process, accessing Standard Score, and how to contact teachers.

 Many Madera High parents are active members in various booster clubs and organizations to help support their students.
 Parents recruit one another with the sole purpose of improving conditions for their children.

-For more information on how to become involved, contact Johnny Gonzalez, EL Program Manager, at (559) 675-4444.
+For more information on how to become involved, contact Marcia Lowry, Administrative Assistant at (559) 675-4444 extension 1101 or Lowry m@madera.k12.ca.us.